freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 There's a little bit of subtlety when *flatMap* is involved, because of it's signature.
 We need to provide a function with the signature **A => ZIO[R,E,B]**, and this means that any timeout set on the **ZIO[R,E,B]** inside of the *flatMap* will only apply to the instructions inside of the newly created
-**ZIO[R,E,A]**.
-Obviously, we still need to deal with the fact that a timeout may have happened after a call to *timeoutFail*, and that applies both for instructions added inside of the *flatMap*, and even instructions added outside after *flatMap* call.
+**ZIO[R,E,B]**.
+Obviously, we still need to deal with the fact that a timeout may have happened after a call to *timeoutFail*, and that applies both for instructions added inside of the *flatMap* after *timeoutFail*, and outside after the *flatMap* call.

-To make this a little clearer, let's go through the takeNextMessageOrTimeout method in more detail
+To make this a little clearer, let's go through the *takeNextMessageOrTimeout* method in more detail

 | Expression      | Type before           | Type after                      | Effect                                                                        |
 |-----------------|-----------------------|---------------------------------|-------------------------------------------------------------------------------|